-- (2) Generally, seawall sheets constructed of reinforced, prestressed concrete are desirable, although for special conditions, structural steel interlocking sheets may be necessary.
-Steel products in the marine environment require special non-toxic coating protection and cathodic protection, in order to provide extended life spans. - (3) Seawalls shall have a top elevation of not less than 10.0 MLLW.
-Seawall elevations of greater than 10.0 MLLW may be required by City of Newport Beach, depending on location within the bay and potential for wave or wake over-topping. - (4) The distance between seawalls and all floating dock components shall be a minimum of one foot horizontal distance. - (5) Seawalls shall be designed to resist all applicable vertical and horizontal loads. - (6) A minimum safety factor of 1.5 shall apply to gravity loads, and a minimum safety factor of 1.1 shall apply to seismic loading cases for the stability of seawalls. - (7) Decking may but to the seawall cap, or cantilever over the top of the seawall, if approved. - (8) Wing Walls: Wing walls are retaining walls that project landward and are perpendicular to the seawall.
+- (4) The distance between seawalls and all floating dock components shall be a minimum of one foot horizontal distance. - (5) Seawalls shall be designed to resist all applicable vertical and horizontal loads. - (6) A minimum safety factor of 1.5 shall apply to gravity loads, and a minimum safety factor of 1.1 shall apply to seismic loading cases for the stability of seawalls. - (7) Decking may but to the seawall cap, or cantilever over the top of the seawall, if approved.

+- (8) Wing Walls: Wing walls are retaining walls that project landward and are perpendicular to the seawall.
 Wing walls may be necessary to isolate the seawall protection system of one property to the adjacent property.
-Special care must be taken to assure that the construction of a seawall for the subject property does not adversely impact the seawalls of the adjoining properties, either during construction or over the life of the structures.

-- (9) Seawall design requires a soils report from a California-licensed geotechnical consultant experienced with the design of waterfront structures.
+Special care must be taken to assure that the construction of a seawall for the subject property does not adversely impact the seawalls of the adjoining properties, either during construction or over the life of the structures. - (9) Seawall design requires a soils report from a California-licensed Geotechnical Engineer experienced with the design of waterfront structures.
 Any sloping surface on the water or landside of the seawall must be accounted for in the calculations for the seawall. - (10) All concrete sheets used for seawall construction shall be designed as pre-cast, pre-stressed concrete elements.
 Sheet design shall provide for symmetrical distribution and sizing of strands, to prevent curvature of the wall.
-See "Pilings & Anchorage" for concrete and reinforcing requirements. - (11) All seawalls or seawall alterations shall be designed by a California-licensed Civil or Structural Engineer.
+See Section 3.e "Pilings & Anchorage" for concrete and reinforcing requirements. - (11) All seawalls or seawall alterations shall be designed by a California-licensed Civil or Structural Engineer.